France Work Visa from India: Complete Application Guide for 2026

 Experience documentation.
 French authorities expect employment reference letters with specific details: company letterhead, exact dates of employment, job title, and responsibilities.
 Indian experience letters that simply state "was employed from X to Y" may not satisfy the DREETS.

 Language gap.
 Unlike Francophone African applicants, most Indian workers arrive with zero French.
 This is fine for the initial visa — there is no French language requirement for entry.
-But you will need A2 French proficiency within 12 months for your first renewal, so start learning before you leave India.
+But you will need A2 French proficiency before your first renewal, so start learning before you leave India.

 Indian Community Resources in France